 El camino a Cusco

 North of Lima there is a desert.
-It's not what you expect when you drive out of the city, even though they tell you it never rains in Lima, only gets foggy and damp.
-The hard stony desert stretches for many miles northwards, and as you drive along the Pan-American Highway it seems there is nothing to greet the Pacific Ocean but sand and rocks.
-It's easy to imagine the conquistadors sailing up this coast, wondering what a god-awful place they'd found.
+It's not what you expect when you drive out of the city, even though they tell you it never actually rains in Lima, only gets foggy and damp.
+The hard stony desert stretches for many miles northwards, and as you drive along the Pan-American Highway it seems that there is nothing to greet the Pacific Ocean but sand and rocks.
+It's easy to imagine the conquistadors sailing up this coast, wondering what a god-awful place they had discovered.

-It's either at Huanco or later, at Barranco, that some sizeable town and greenery interrupt the straight roads swept with sand and lonely as hell.
-You barrel down the highway at over 100kph while your friends sleep in the back, and you feel a strange comfort that there is, indeed, some life out there amid the desolation.
+It's either at Huanco or later, at Barranco, that some sizeable town and greenery interrupt the straight roads that are swept with sand and lonely as hell.
+You barrel down the highway at over 100kph while your friends sleep in the back, and meeting those towns and green flashes provides a strange comfort that there is, indeed, some life out there amid the desolation.

 Having started the journey on the north coast of Peru, at a tiny wild-west town called Colan, 60km from Piura, we were used to deserts in Peru.
 But the past eight days had also shown us the more well-known mountains and high passes.
-It was those mountains and the inclines and the shell-holed torrents masquerading as roads, and the inescapable direness of our vehicle at that time that had finally done for us, and forced this change of plan.
-To climb the second highest mountain range in the world and cover the distance from Colan to Cusco in two weeks in a decent vehicle is one thing.
-To do it with three people in a 125cc mototaxi, taking the route we wanted through the central highlands and sierra, was damn-near impossible.
+It was those mountains and the inclines and the shell-holed torrents masquerading as roads, and not only the inescapable direness of our first vehicle, that had finally done for us and forced this change of plan upon us.
+To climb the second highest mountain range in the world and cover the nearly two-thousand kilometres from Colan to Cusco in two weeks in a decent vehicle is one thing.
+But to do it with three people in a 125cc mototaxi, taking the route we wanted through the central highlands and sierra, that was damn-near impossible.

-Given the vehicle we were provided, with ten years and God-only knows how many kilometres to her name, we were pretty much destined to finish the race the way we did, in the vehicle we did.
+Given the vehicle we were given for the race, a vehicle with ten years and God-only knows how many kilometres to her name, we were pretty much destined to finish the race the way that we did, in the vehicle that we did.
 Hell, we had to stop at mechanics and auto shops sometimes twice a day to patch her up.
-Eventually, we had to have the whole engine rebuilt and a new gearbox fitted.
-It wasn't the expense that hurt.
-It was the time we lost - four hours one afternoon - that we couldn't afford.
-Darkness fell promptly a little after six in the evening; it was suicide trying to drive that thing in the dark, and I know because we tried it the following night.
+Eventually, we had to have her whole engine rebuilt and a new gearbox fitted.
+But it wasn't the expense of those repairs that hurt us.
+What we could not afford was the time we lost - four hours one afternoon.
+Darkness fell promptly a little after six in the evening, and it was suicide trying to drive that thing in the dark.
+I know because we tried it the following night.
 Jesus, that night was a whole story in itself.

-I mean, that was the heartbreaking thing: we tried.
-God, did we try our hearts out.
+That was the heartbreaking thing: we tried.
+God knows, we tried our hearts out.

 The day we had the engine rebuilt we tried to make up the lost time by hiring a truck driver to transport the mototaxi from Bambamarca to Cajamarca.
 It was a crazy, rain-soaked three-hour drive in a huge five-ton truck.
-We would never have made it in the mototaxi on those roads, climbing the hills and mountains and crossing the more than 3,000m passes, in less than five or six hours.
-When the going was good we crawled uphill at 10kph, the steering so bad on a one-wheel drive heap of spare parts that a two-hour shift of wrestling to stay on a straight line left you physically exhausted.
-Paying 700 soles for the lift was the only real option we had.
+We never would have made it in the mototaxi on those roads, climbing the hills and mountains and crossing the more than 3,000m passes, in less than five or six hours.
+When the going was good the mototaxi crawled uphill at 10kph, the steering so bad on a one-wheel drive heap of spare parts that a two-hour shift of wrestling to stay on a straight line left you physically exhausted.
+Paying 700 soles for that lift to Cajamarca was the only real option we had.
 And, boy, what a shitty option.

 We treated ourselves to a lie-in until 8am - four hours later than usual - and hoped for a better day to follow.
-But that day ended with a desperate drive into the dusk and then into the night as the rain began to hammer down again.
+But that day ended with a desperate drive into the dusk and then the night as the rain began to hammer down again.
 (It only seemed to rain when it was dark and when we needed it least.)
-We camped under a farmer's back porch as the rain fell harder and with more spite than ever.
-We cooked refried beans using the small gas stove we'd thankfully packed along with a tent in case of emergencies.
-After our warming repast we sat around the stove in the cold and drank pisco from a tin cup we shared around.
-The stony ground beneath the porch, and the barking of the dogs and the blast of passing trucks' air horns ensured a night of little sleep.
+That night, we camped under a farmer's back porch as the rain fell harder and with more spite than ever.
+We re-cooked some refried beans using the small gas stove that we were all thankful we had packed along with a tent in case of emergencies.
+After our warming repast we sat around the stove in the cold and drank pisco from a tin cup that we shared around.
+The stony ground beneath the porch, and the barking of the dogs and the blast of passing trucks' air horns, all ensured a night of little sleep.

-When we awoke before dawn we found our reserve fuel can, with four gallons of precious petrol, had been stolen in the night, cut loose from its strapping to the mototaxi.
+When we awoke before dawn we found that our reserve fuel can, with four gallons of precious petrol, had been stolen in the night, cut loose from its strapping to the mototaxi.
 We also had a flat front tyre.
-The team's spirit was not great that morning.
+As a result, team spirit was not great that morning.
 But we pushed on, pumped up the tyre, had breakfast in Cajabamba, moved on towards Santiago de Chuco.

-We didn't reach that town.
-We never got close.
-The front tyre went flat again and the display panel stopped working so we were guessing what gear we were in and how fast we were going.
+But we did not reach that town.
+We never even got close.
+The front tyre went flat again and the analog display panel stopped working, so we were guessing what gear we were in and how fast we were going.
 We relied on hearing the engine above the din of the wind and rattling chassis and passing traffic.
 We stopped in Huamachuco to get these problems fixed and to assess our options.
-We had an abominable lunch and I vomited in the gutter outside the restaurant.
+We had an abominable lunch and I was sick in the gutter outside the restaurant.
 We were all beat.
 That was where and when we all started talking about the pick-up truck.